soultwist/4th_and_goal_Dynasty_League_Constitution/README.md

 - An additional pick (2.13) will be awarded to the winner of the consolation bracket

 ### Rookie Draft Settings ###
-- There will be 4 rounds of the rookie draft.
+- There will be 5 rounds of the rookie draft.
 - The rookie draft will take place a week after the NFL draft.
 - The draft will follow a linear format just like the NFL draft (1.01 has 2.01, 3.01, 4.01 etc.)
-- Each day the draft will last from 9AM to 1AM est with each team having 4 hours per pick.
+- Each day the draft will last from 9AM to 10 PM CDT with each team having 8 hours per pick.
 - Trading draft picks is allowed during the rookie draft
 - If a team misses their pick the best available player based on [these rankings](https://www.fantasypros.com/nfl/rankings/rookies.php) will be taken for them
 - Rookie drafts will include all Free Agents and incoming rookies.